alvxck/SHA-2/README.md

 ## Conventions

-*file structure* - Each hash algorithm uses different `hashConstants`, `roundConstants`, index values, digest sizes, and calculation constraints therefor each algorithm is contained within its own class to conserve structuring.
+*file structure* - Each hash algorithm uses different `hash_constants`, `round_constants`, index values, digest sizes, and calculation constraints therefore each algorithm is contained within its own class to conserve structuring.

-*strings* - Within the `hash()` method, integers are used to perform calculations although strings are used in the *Chunk Loop* to represent binary in order to combine 8-bit blocks into 32-bit blocks while preserving leading zeros.
+*strings* - Within the `hash()` method, integers are used to perform calculations  however are used in the *Chunk Loop* to represent binary in order to combine 8-bit blocks into 32-bit blocks while preserving leading zeros.

 ## Hash Algorithms